JordanDevelop/docker-wordpress-osx/README.md

 dockerfiles-centos-wordpress
 ========================

-(note: This originated from [jbfink](https://github.com/jbfink).
-I ported over to CentOS 6.)

-Tested on Docker 1.0.0
+Tested on Docker 1.3.2

-(note: [Eugene Ware](http://github.com/eugeneware) has a Docker wordpress container build on nginx with some other goodies; you can check out his work [here](http://github.com/eugeneware/docker-wordpress-nginx).)

-When you run the below commands, simply use sudo.
-This is a [known issue](https://twitter.com/docker/status/366040073793323008).)

-This repo contains a recipe for making a [Docker](http://docker.io) container for Wordpress, using Linux, Apache and MySQL on CentOS7.
+This repo contains a recipe for making a [Docker](http://docker.io) container for [WordPress](https://github.com/WordPress/WordPress), using Linux, Apache and MySQL on CentOS6.

 To build, make sure you have Docker [installed](http://www.docker.io/gettingstarted/), clone this repo somewhere, and then run:

 ```
-# docker build -rm -t <yourname>/wordpress:centos6 .
+# docker build --rm -t <yourname>/wordpress:centos6 .
 ```

 Run it: